 Note: Applicants completing prerequisite courses during the admission year must include proof of registration with their application and final transcripts for these courses must be received by June 1st.
 Meeting minimum requirements does not guarantee admission to the program.

 Note: Our Admissions Application submission process opens in September each year.
-The application deadline is January 31st.
 The below information will prepare you for what is required at the time.

 The School of Physiotherapy must receive the following:

 - Record of completed CASPer test (NOTE: CASPer testing ends prior to the January 31st deadline.
 Make sure to check CASPer testing dates well in advance.